Written by #MeetAnICAMember on Thursday October 25, 2018

 So much has changed since I first started.
-Since I commenced upon my chosen career path, I have found that legislation is always changing and that in order for me to be continually effective in what I do, I am compelled to learn every single day so that the advice I impart is always the best I can give.
+Since I commenced my chosen career path, I have found that legislation is forever changing and in order for me to be evermore effective in what I do, I am compelled to learn every single day so that the advice I impart is always the best I can give.

-That is a very good question!
-I would have to say that first, you will need an eye for detail no matter what your compliance discipline is.
+This is a very good question!
+I would have to say that firstly, you will need an eye for detail no matter what your compliance discipline is.
 There will always be rules and regulations of one sort or another to adhere to.
-You will also need to develop your personal skills as a large part of the job will entail speaking with people, either on a one-to-one basis or in a forum setting, and being able to make your pitch at the correct level (the language you use is vital).
-Being able to play devil’s advocate goes a long way in influencing how people think, along with the ability to persuade them that what you’re telling them is the best way forward.
-I always give them options, rather than a dictatorial spiel, and lay before them the choices, the possible scenarios, the benefits and the negatives, the legal/regulatory requirements and the possible ramifications of their decision.
+You will also need to develop your personal skills as a large part of the job will entail speaking with people, either on a one-to-one basis or in a forum setting, and being able to make your pitch at the correct level and the language you use is vital.
+Being able to play devil’s advocate goes a long way in influencing how people think and being able to persuade them that what you’re telling them is the best way forward.
+I always give them options, rather than a dictatorial spiel, and lay before them the options, the possible scenarios, the benefits and the negatives, legal/regulatory requirements, and the possible ramifications of their decision.

-Given that we spend a reported one-third of our lives in the workplace, life will be more bearable and interesting if you can find a job that you love doing and feel passionate about.
-It took me a long time to figure out what I wanted to (I was in my forties), and was good at, and so when the opportunity presented itself I grasped with both hands.
-Sometimes luck plays a part, sometimes it’s by trial and error, however, the earlier in life you decide what it is you want to do in your career that will make you happy, the better and more rewarding it will be for you.
-I’m making up for lost time in finding the career path that makes me happy but I’ve found it, and I’m contented knowing that every day is a challenge – being able to make a difference in the workplace provides me with great satisfaction.
+Given that we spend a reported one third of our lives in the workplace, life is more bearable and interesting if you can find a job that you love doing and feel passionate about.
+It took me a long time to figure out what I wanted to (I was in my forties), and was good at, that when the opportunity presented itself, I grasped with both hands.
+Sometimes luck plays a part, sometimes it’s by trial and error however, the earlier in life you decide in life what it is you want to do in your career that will make you happy, the better and more rewarding it will be for you.
+I’m making up for lost time in finding my best career path that makes me happy but I found it, and I’m contented knowing that every day is a challenge – being able to make a difference in the workplace provides me with great satisfaction.